Back to Resources

 Speed and Reliability

 Look for guaranteed 4G/5G speeds with no throttling.
 Read recent reviews from China travelers to verify real-world performance.
+Our current recommendation for 2025 is Airalo, which has proven reliable for us on our 2024 and 2025 travels in China.

 Installation and Setup